dekuNukem/RGBeeb/README.md

 [USB4VC](https://github.com/dekuNukem/USB4VC/blob/master/README.md) let you **use USB keyboard, mouse, and gamepads on retro computers**, as an alternative to rare, expensive, and unreliable proprietary vintage peripherals.

-With a modular design, different computers are supported by swapping out **Protocol Cards** (P-Cards).
+With a modular design, different computers are supported by swapping out **Protocol Cards**.

 Naturally, I made one for the Beeb: